AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/migrate-content-non-dita-exp.md

 ### Convert your existing Word documents into DITA topic type document

->[!INFO]
->
-> The steps to convert your existing Word documents into DITA topic type document differ based on your deployment type: Cloud Service or On-premise.
+Convert your existing Word documents into DITA topic type document based on your deployment type: Cloud Service or On-premise.
 Select only the tab relevant to your deployment.

 >[!BEGINTABS]